+84 964471826

 • Debit or credit card for payment.

-Step 2: Open this link: www.immigration.gov.vn and go to 'E-visa Issuance' then click on the link for 'Outside Vietnam foreigners.
+Step 2: Open this link or access https://immigration.gov.vn/ and go to 'E-visa Issuance' then click on the link for 'Outside Vietnam foreigners.

 Step 3: Upload your images (passport data page and passport photo) and fill out the required fields on the form completely.
 Submit form.